hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 $ oc new-project hazelcast
 ```

-Note that, in case of [Hazelcast Enterprise OpenShift RHEL](hazelcast-cluster/hazelcast-enterprise-openshift-rhel/), you will need to authenticate to Red Hat Container Catalog as described [here](#authenticate-to-red-hat-container-catalog).
+Note that, in case of [Hazelcast Enterprise RHEL](hazelcast-cluster/hazelcast-enterprise-rhel/), you will need to authenticate to Red Hat Container Catalog as described [here](#authenticate-to-red-hat-container-catalog).

 **2) Start Hazelcast cluster**

-Change the directory to Hazelcast Enterprise (`$ cd hazelcast-cluster/hazelcast-enterprise-openshift-centos`), Hazelcast Enterprise RHEL (`$ cd hazelcast-cluster/hazelcast-enterprise-openshift-rhel`) or Hazelcast (`$ cd hazelcast-cluster/hazelcast-openshift-origin`).
+Change the directory to Hazelcast Enterprise (`$ cd hazelcast-cluster/hazelcast-enterprise`), Hazelcast Enterprise RHEL (`$ cd hazelcast-cluster/hazelcast-enterprise-rhel`) or Hazelcast (`$ cd hazelcast-cluster/hazelcast`).

 Then, start the cluster with the following command.